Sign up for our Newsletter

 If you choose a solitaire setting, it’s more important than ever to ensure your diamond is of the highest quality.
 The single diamond will be the focus of everyone’s attention so go for the best cut, colour, and clarity you can afford, even if that means spending less on the setting to invest more in the diamond.
 You’ll end up with a striking piece of jewellery that will take your breath away every time you look at it.

-For a solitaire ring setting with a difference, consider having the band channel or pavé set with tiny diamonds which will add sparkle and size to the design.
-See our multi-stone settings for examples of this style.
+For a solitaire ring with a difference, consider having the band channel or pavé set with tiny diamonds which will add sparkle and size to the design.
+See our diamond-set settings for examples of this style.

 Bear in mind a multi-stone setting will cost more than a solitaire setting because you’re paying for the extra gems.